anasemqenawy/Crv_Attrs/README.md

-Smart Attribute Manager
+# Smart Attribute Manager
 A compact script designed to simplify and streamline daily repetitive tasks of adding or removing attributes in Autodesk Maya, making the workflow more efficient and user-friendly.

-Features
+# Features
 Intuitive UI for adding or removing attributes.
 Quick setup and usage.
 Reduces repetitive work, saving time and effort.

-Installation
+## Installation
-Download and place the folder:

-Copy the crv_attrs folder into: makefile
+Download and place the folder Copy the crv_attrs folder into:
-Copy code
 C:\Users\<username>\Documents\maya\scripts

  Run the script in Maya Script Editor:

-Copy and paste the following lines into the Maya Script Editor and execute:

-python
-Copy code

 ```python
 import importlib